spatel991/delta_challenge/test_scripts/README.txt

 Even when the solution worked a few times, I got a SFA001 error from Delta's site.

 delta_login_a004.py - Log in to Delta with valid credentials.
 This seems to work but the end validation isnt 100% correct.
 Validation by URL didnt seem to work so I tried to find a focusable element that only would show if you had sucessfully logged in.

+partial_test.py - used this for random testing and skipping around and trying things.
+Sandbox.